smastelini/icdm2021_multiway_splits/README.md

 - `data_info_table.py`: used to generate a table with the datasets' characteristics
 - `biplot_generator.py`: generates the biplot used in the paper
 - `generate_nemenyi_data.py`: assembles the inputs for the Friedman and Nemenyi tests
-- `study_case_plot.ipynb`: generates the charts concerning the airlines study case
+- `case_study_plot.ipynb`: generates the charts concerning the airlines case study